 A 1973 crime thriller directed by Don Siegel and starring Walter Matthau in the title role, adapted from the novel The Looters by John Reese.

 Following their bungled robbery of a small town bank, Charley Varrick and his friends are surprised to find that they stole considerably more money than they'd anticipated.
 Charley quickly works out that it is laundered mafia money, and that they now not only have to contend with the police, but also the mob, who send a thuggish enforcer named Molly (Joe Don Baker) to exact revenge and recover the money.
 It comes down to a battle of wits between the wily Varrick and the relentless Molly.

-Also stars John Vernon as the mob's middle man, and Andy Robinson as Varrick's hapless associate Harman; both men had appeared in Siegel's Dirty Harry two years earlier.
+Also stars John Vernon as the mob's middle man, and Andrew Robinson as Varrick's hapless associate Harman; both men had appeared in Siegel's Dirty Harry two years earlier.
 Features one of Matthau's best performances (though he reputedly disliked the film) and is now considered a Cult Classic.

 This film provides examples of:

 - Accidental Misnaming: Someone accidentally refers to Molly as "Sally".
 He doesn't take it well.